RL199/cupid-enhanced/README.md

 After installation, click the extension icon in your Chrome toolbar to open the settings popup.
 You can enable or disable any feature:

-1. **Visual Enhancements** section controls image and layout improvements
+1. **Privacy & Photos** section controls image visibility and data display
-2. **Data & Interface** section controls data display and ad blocking
+2. **Layout & Navigation** section controls page layout, browsing, and ad blocking
 3. All settings are saved automatically and apply immediately

 ## 📊 Usage